ESTML/ESTML.github.io/location.md

 #### Day-1/Day-2: 17<sup>th</sup>/18<sup>th</sup> of April

 - Train: Turku to Helsinki on 17<sup>th</sup> at 18:30
-- Train from Helsinki to Kittila, departure at 20:29 or 22:03, arrival on 18<sup>th</sup> at 10.55 (both options)
+- Train from Helsinki to Kolari, departure at 20:29 or 22:03, arrival on 18<sup>th</sup> at 10.55 (both options)
-- Bus: Kittila to Kolari on 18<sup>th</sup>, departure at 11:10
+- Bus: Kolari to Kittila on 18<sup>th</sup>, departure at 11:10